 Whether you’re new to Concept2 or trying to get back in shape, sometimes "Just Row", "Just Bike" and "Just Ski" doesn’t cut it.
-You want to be faster on the erg(s), feel stronger and healthier, but you feel like you’re just going in slow circles.
+You want to be faster, feel stronger, and be healthier, but you feel like you’re just going in slow circles.
 This is where setting clear goals can be helpful and motivating.
 Continue Reading ›

 A home gym can be your own fitness oasis.
 Whether it is in the corner of your basement, a spare bedroom, converted office or in your living room, a home gym offers convenience and can be an affordable alternative to gym membership fees.
 Concept2 ergs all offer great value, both in terms of being efficient workouts and reasonably priced.
 Continue Reading ›